testing-library/testing-library-docs/docs/guide-which-query.md

       preference for non-form elements.
    1. `getByDisplayValue`: The current value of a form element can be useful when navigating a page with filled-in values.
-1. **Semantic Queries** HTML5 and ARIA compliant selectors
+1. **Semantic Queries** HTML5 and ARIA compliant selectors.
+Note that the user experience of interacting with these attributes varies greatly across browsers and assistive technology.
    1. `getByAltText`: If your element is one which supports `alt` text (`img`, `area`, and `input`), then you can use this to find that element.
-   1. `getByTitle`: The title attribute is usually more accessible by screen readers than mouse/visual users
+   1. `getByTitle`: The title attribute is not consistently read by screenreaders, and is not visible by default for sighted users
    1. `getByRole`: This can be used to select dialog boxes and other difficult-to-capture elements in a more semantic way
 1. **Test IDs**